Building an intuition

 Intuitively, this feels like it should compile: if a string lasts for the whole process it should also last for any part of it.
 And it does!

-#![allow(dead_code)] fn main() {} use std::cell::Cell; fn cell_shortener<'a, 'b>(s: &'a Cell<&'static str>) -> &'a Cell<&'b str> { s }
+#![allow(dead_code)] fn main() {} use std::collections::HashSet; fn hash_set_shortener<'a, 'b>( s: &'a mut HashSet<&'static str>, ) -> &'a mut HashSet<&'b str> { s }

-doesn't compile :( Can you tell why?
-Think about it for a minute,
+Can you tell why?
+Think about it for a minute, try using your intuition...

-#![allow(dead_code)] fn main() {} use std::cell::Cell; fn cell_example() { // Consider this Cell.
-It holds a static string. let foo: Cell<&'static str> = Cell::new("foo"); // Do you think this can work? let owned_string: String = "non_static".to_owned(); foo.replace(&owned_string); // Doesn't seem like it can, right? foo promises that what's inside it is // a &'static str, but we tried to put in an owned string scoped to this // function. }
+#![allow(dead_code)] fn main() {} use std::collections::HashSet; use std::iter::FromIterator; fn hash_set_example() { // Consider this HashSet over static strings. let mut my_set: HashSet<&'static str> = HashSet::from_iter(["static"]); // Do you think this can work? let owned_string: String = "non_static".to_owned(); my_set.insert(&owned_string); // Doesn't seem like it can, right? my_set promises that the &strs inside it // are all 'static, but we tried to put in an owned string scoped to this // function. }

-#![allow(dead_code)] fn main() {} use std::cell::Cell; fn cell_shortener<'a, 'b>(s: &'a Cell<&'static str>) -> &'a Cell<&'b str> { s } fn cell_counterexample() { let foo: Cell<&'static str> = Cell::new("foo"); let owned_string: String = "non_static".to_owned(); // If we pretend that cell_shortener works let shorter_foo = cell_shortener(&foo); // then `shorter_foo` and `foo` would be aliases of each other, which would // mean that you could use `shorter_foo` to replace `foo`s `Cell` with a // non-static string: shorter_foo.replace(&owned_string); // Now `foo`, which is an alias of `shorter_foo`, has a non-static string // in it!
-Whoops. }
+#![allow(dead_code)] fn main() {} use std::{collections::HashSet, iter::FromIterator}; fn hash_set_shortener<'a, 'b>(s: &'a mut HashSet<&'static str>) -> &'a mut HashSet<&'b str> { s } fn hash_set_counterexample() { let mut my_set: HashSet<&'static str> = HashSet::from_iter(["static"]); let owned_string: String = "non_static".to_owned(); // If we pretend that hash_set_shortener works... let shorter_set = hash_set_shortener(&mut my_set); // then you could use `shorter_set` to insert a non-static string: shorter_set.insert(&owned_string); // Now we can drop `shorter_set` to regain the ability to use `my_set`: std::mem::drop(shorter_set); // And my_set now has a non-static string in it.
+Whoops! }

-It isn't just Cell
+It isn't just &mut

 which is problematic in this way.
-RefCell
+This also occurs with any sort of interior

 , OnceCell

-,
+, or Mutex

-this issue.
+has this issue.

 Now, what about a hypothetical "lengthener" function?